Mecadi- MEmbranes and CArbon DIoxide – Permeation and Polymers

 The technical availability of hydrogen is like finding the eye of a needle.
 Whoever develops the platinum-free electrodes for water electrolysis without an electrical surge in hydrogen has the potential to become as rich as Bill Gates.

-But what became of the ideas from the technology report ?
+But what came of the ideas from the technology report ?

 At about the end of the year 2000 the following technological building blocks already existed: